deantork-sc/sc-metrics/README.md

 #### Potential bugs
 * Timezones
-* Do all teams have the same workflow with how they handle ticket statuses?
+* Do all teams have the same workflow with how they handle ticket statuses? temporary fix: don't check for "done", check for "resolution"

 ## MTTR
 #### Goal